 Specify the resource group with the –resource-group parameter and the name of the cluster with the –name parameter.
-Doing this makes it easy to toggle between different Kubernetes clusters that you’ve connected previously (for example, a local version of Kubernetes).
+This makes toggling between different Kubernetes clusters effortless.

-2. Browse the cluster
+Browse the cluster

 Run the following command.
 A new browser tab or window will open with the Kubernetes dashboard automatically.